Posted by Karen McKim · November 25, 2018 10:31 PM

 * * *

-Wisconsin statutes give county clerks the buck-stops-here responsibility for election results’ accuracy.
+Wisconsin statutes give the buck-stops-here responsibility for election results’ accuracy to the COUNTY clerks, and to no one else.
 Municipal clerks cannot verify results in federal, state, and county races; they have access to the ballots from only their own city, village, or town.
-And the WEC is the legal custodian of no ballots at all; has only a few days after county certification before they must certify; and has no statutory authority to question results the county has certified.
+The state elections agency is the legal custodian of no ballots at all; has only a few days after county certification before they must certify

 And yet, collectively, they refuse.